foursquare/FSQCollectionViewAlignedLayout/README.md

 Contributors
 ============
 FSQCollectionViewAlignedLayout was initially developed by Foursquare Labs for internal use.
-It was originally written by Brian Dorfman ([@bdorfman](https://twitter.com/bdorfman)) and is currently maintained by Brian Dorfman and [Cameron Mulhern](http://www.cameronmulhern.com).
+It was originally written by Brian Dorfman ([@bdorfman](https://twitter.com/bdorfman)) and [Cameron Mulhern](http://www.cameronmulhern.com), and is currently maintained by Sam Grossberg ([@samgro](https://github.com/samgro)).